usrbinnc/netcat-cpi-kernel-module/README.md

 * Intrepid explorer @jfilip [feels good about his 64-bit Fedora 20 install](https://gist.github.com/jfilip/408ee178a4379bf06c45)
 * @silviuvulcan Reports that we're up and running on slackware64-current
 * @alinefr did make a [howto](https://github.com/usrbinnc/netcat-cpi-kernel-module/wiki/Gentoo-Linux-HOWTO) explaining how she is enjoying netcat in her Gentoo Linux.
+* @pah got it running after increasing the Vmalloc limits to `vmalloc=192M` on a 32-bit i686 Debian machine (3.13-1-686-pae).

 First, install some dependencies: